-An estimated 780,000 people are living with HIV in China.
+An estimated 780,000 people are living with HIV in China, according to UNAIDS data.
 Though China has put more patients on antiretroviral therapy over the past decade, thousands of people living with HIV still cannot access treatment.

 Furthermore, the epidemic disproportionately affects marginalised and often criminalised groups including people who inject drugs, sex workers and men who have sex with men.